ISTQB Interview Questions and Answers

-Two types of testing which are very important for testing web applications are Performance Testing and Security Testing.
-The difference between a web application and desktop application, is that web applications are open to the world, with potentially many users accessing the application simultaneously at various times, so load testing and stress testing are important.
+Ans: Two types of testing that are very important for testing web applications are Performance Testing and Security Testing.
+The difference between a web application and desktop application is that web applications are open to the world, with potentially many users accessing the application simultaneously at various times, so load testing and stress testing are important.

 Web applications are also vulnerable to all forms of attacks, mostly DDOS, so security testing is also very important to consider when testing web applications.

-There is no definitive answer to this question.
+Ans: There is no definitive answer to this question.
 Testing is not absolute and has no limits.
-However, we can use risk metrics (risk based testing) to identify the likely scenarios that can cause the most harm or the sections of the software that is mostly used so that we focus our time and effort to the sections that are most important.
+However, we can use risk metrics (risk-based testing) to identify the likely scenarios that can cause the most harm or the sections of the software that is mostly used so that we focus our time and effort on the sections that are most important.

-What is the difference between a Bug, Defect, Error, Failure, Fault and Mistake?
+8Q) What is the difference between a Bug, Defect, Error, Failure, Fault, and Mistake?

-Error and Mistake are the same thing.
-Bug, Defect and Fault are the same thing.
+Ans: Error and Mistake are the same things.
+Bug, Defect, and Fault are the same things.

 In general, a human being can make a mistake (error) which produces a defect (bug, fault) in a software application which may cause a failure.

-Defects occur because human beings are prone to make mistakes, also a software application can be very complex so the integration of different components can cause odd behaviours.
+Defects occur because human beings are prone to make mistakes, also a software application can be very complex so the integration of different components can cause odd behaviors.

-Software Testing is necessary because the existence of faults in software is inevitable.
-Beyond fault-detection, the modern view of testing holds that fault-prevention (e.g. early fault detection/removal from requirements, designs etc. through static tests) is at least as important as detecting faults in software by executing dynamic tests.
+Ans: Software Testing is necessary because the existence of faults in software is inevitable.
+Beyond fault-detection, the modern view of testing holds that fault-prevention (e.g. early fault detection/removal from requirements, designs, etc. through static tests) is at least as important as detecting faults in software by executing dynamic tests.

 -Boundary Value Analysis